We are a bulk billing medical practice Monday – Saturday. Please bring your Medicare card and Concession card with you to your appointment.

 In cases of emergency, please ring 000 for an ambulance or proceed to your nearest hospital – Blacktown Hospital or Baulkham Hills Private Hospital.

-Medical certificates are legal documents and cannot be issued without actually seeing the Doctor.
+Medical certificates are legal documents.
 These certificates cannot be issued retrospectively.

 All medical records are strictly confidential and the contents cannot be disclosed to anyone without your consent or where justified by law.
 Our Centre complies with the Privacy Act 1988 including the ways we collect, store, use and disclose health information.